-A number of paid survey sites allow teens aged 13 and older to become members.
-I mean, at this age, you’ve already got lots of opinions that are worth something, right?
+Several paid survey sites allow teens aged 13 and older to become members.
+At this age, you’ve already got many opinions that are worth something.

-While you won’t earn a lot of money sharing your opinions, every little bit counts.
+While you won’t earn much money sharing your opinions, every little bit counts.

 Two legitimate sites to consider are: